eCommerce Pricing Strategies: The Ultimate List

 Predatory pricing is an illegal practice of setting the prices so low that all the competition gets eliminated.
 As a result, markets become more open to monopolies.
 This pricing strategy is mostly done by a dominant company in the industry.

 Choosing among eCommerce pricing strategies is hard.
-You need to consider many factors, such as costs, the purchasing power of customers, industry, etc. It’s a trial and error process.
+You need to consider many factors, such as costs, the purchasing power of customers, industry, etc. It’s a trial-and-error process.
 Some succeed the first time, some don’t.
-Important thing is to keep an eye on the market and change when necessary.
+The important thing is to keep an eye on the market and adjust pricing strategy.